Frequently Asked Questions

 Can I claim Physiotherapy at Medicare?

-Your local doctor can assess you to determine if you qualify for Medicare assistance under the Enhanced Primary Care program.
-If your doctor does refer you under this plan, you will need to pay for the consultation and take or send your receipt to a Medicare to claim the rebate.
+Your local doctor can assess you to determine if you qualify for Medicare assistance under the Chronic Disease Management program.
+This enables you to a rebate from Medicare approximately $52.70.
+If your doctor does refer you under this plan, you will need to pay for the consultation first then we will process your claim immediately so the funds will be deposited back to your bank account on the spot.
+If you are genuinely experiencing financial hardship please notify our practice manager who will speak with one of the directors.
 More information is available at www.health.gov.au/epc or call Medicare on 132 150

 Physiotherapy services are also claimable from your health fund if you have cover under their particular plans.
 The different Health funds have widely varying rebate schedules, so you may wish to check with your health fund what cover you have as well as check this against the rebates available at other health funds.